TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

     -   Alerting
     -   Logging
 -   Service
-    -   Each service follows the pattern of Kafka queue -> logic <-> storage.
+    -   Each write service follows the pattern of queue -> logic <-> storage.
+    -   Each read service follows the pattern of logic <-> storage.
     -   Business logic
     -   Observability
         -   Metric monitoring